 One Scan Speak Beryllium dome.

 It all runs through my DEQX HDP-5 which is a combined preamp, X-over, DAC and room correction.

 Midrange and treble is driven by a four channel Holton Precision Mos Fet amplifier (DIY).
 It puts out 4 x 60 Watts / 8 ohm.
-It contains a 800 VA transformer and 200.000 uF CLC PSU.
-There is plenty of current reserves.
+It contains an 800 VA transformer and 200.000 uF CLC PSU.
+There are plenty of current reserves.

 The woofers are powered by a 2 x 150 W Maranz amp.
-But a big 2 x 300 Watt Holton poweramp is under construction.
+A big 2 x 350 Watt Holton poweramp is under construction.

 Why new speakers?

-Yes, I was very satisfied with my old 3-way acoustic suspension system using two 10" woofers from SB Acoustics.
+Yes, I was very satisfied with my old 3-way acoustic suspension system using two 10" woofers from SB Acoustics (Wide Baffle project - in Danish).
 But dipoles have always had something special in my view.
 So back to the dipoles again.
 The AE drivers got really fantastic reviews and looked like the right thing.
 But 9 months delivery time!
 After having borrowed a set of the dipole 18 and made a simple baffle, I was hooked!
 Four Dipole 15 were ordered thruugh a Swedish group buy (Denmark is very close to Sweden).
 We got a fair price, but still delivery time was 9 months (a tough pregnancy) End november 2015 I received my 4 woofers. http://aespeakers.com/shop/dipole/dipole15/

 During the waiting time i started the heavy wood work.
 The new baffles are SOLID!
 The same thing can be said about the base and everything else on these speakers.

 I have seen many open baffles made from a single layer of MDF or plywood.
 They are coupled to flimsy feet so they stand rocking for minutes threatening to tumble over.